 Anything and everything

 Apart from food products, the demand for other Chinese items also increased.
-The local supply chain had a hard time meeting the demand for protective equipment.
+The local supply chain struggled to meet the demand for protective equipment.
 The need for masks glucometers rose tenfold in the year.
 The sale may explain the heightened debate about the ethical consideration in making a profit during a disaster.

 International Versus Local

-The JD big data compared the demand for international and domestic products in China.
+The JD big data compared China’s demand for international and domestic products.
 Domestic brands for women, children, sports, and personal products maintained a high order.
 The need for local cosmetic products for women rose to 150 percent.
 People preferred to use imported toys, musical instruments, and stationery.

 Reaching the Interiors